HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Health Maintenance Organizations.

 Healthcare Taxonomy Code 305S00000X

 This product may also be referred to as an open-ended HMO and offers a transition product that incorporates features of both HMOs and PPOs.
-Beneficiaries are enrolled in an HMO but have the option to go outside the network for an additional cost.
+Beneficiaries are enrolled in an HMO but can go outside the network for an additional cost.

 Preferred Provider Organizations